 The early redemption feature of the Notes is likely to limit their market value.
-During periods when we may elect to redeem the Notes, the market value generally will not rise substantially above the price at which we can redeem the Notes.
+During periods when we may elect to redeem a Group of Notes, the market value generally will not rise substantially above the price at which we can redeem the related Notes.
 This also may be true prior to any redemption period.

-We may be expected to redeem the Notes when our cost of borrowing is lower than the interest rates on those Notes.
+We may be expected to redeem a Group of Notes when our cost of borrowing is lower than the interest rates on those Notes.
 Our decision to redeem or not redeem the Notes may also be impacted by any related hedge or derivative positions that we hold.
-If we decide to redeem the Notes, an investor in the Notes may be unable to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the Notes being redeemed.
+If we decide to redeem a Group of Notes, an investor in such Group of Notes may be unable to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the Notes being redeemed.
 The reinvestment may be at a significantly lower rate.
 Investors should consider reinvestment risk in light of other investments available at that time.